SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 #### Summary

-Same bare bone and modular approach as V1, but needs needle and thread on top.
-Buckle recommended to replace with good 3D printed one.
+Same bare-bones and modular approach as V1, but it also requires a needle and thread.
+It’s recommended to replace the buckle with a good 3D-printed one.

 **👍 Pros:**
 - So bare-bones that any part can be replaced if needed.
 - A little sewing is required, but there's a high tolerance for error.
-- Minimal tools needed: scissors and a needle.
+- Minimal tools needed: just scissors and a needle.

 **👎 Cons:**
 - May not be as convenient as straps with hook-and-loop fasteners.